CyberCowboy404/EmailSmsSending/README.md

-## TypeScript abstract application to send sms/email to contact lists
+## TypeScript application to send sms/email to contact lists

 ## Description
 You can create different Applications and create Admin and Accounts inside.